There are a ton of sites claiming to be the best websites to get free stuff.

 That means no shipping and handling fees, no processing charges, and absolutely no need to give anyone your credit card number.

-All of the legitimate sites I’ve listed in this guide will ship your items completely free of charge.
+All of the legitimate websites I’ve listed in this guide will ship your items completely free of charge.

-- Email Address: Needed to send confirmation or tracking info.
+- Email Address: Needed to send confirmation, surveys, or tracking info.

-- Full Name & Mailing Address: Required to ship the free product.
+- Full Name & Mailing Address: Required so they know where to ship the product.

-- Phone Number: Sometimes optional, sometimes required for delivery updates.
+- Phone Number: Sometimes optional, but may be used for delivery updates.

-- Date of Birth: Occasionally required for age-restricted products or offers.
+- Date of Birth: Occasionally required for age-restricted products or birthday offers.

 Do This Now to Start Getting Freebies